ric-95/tesis-repo/cflowpost-main/src/cflowpost/pvx/README.md

 extraction workflow.

 Defining and executing these configuration objects is extremely simple.
-Simple wrapper functions are implemented at the top of the package to:
+Simple functions are implemented at the top of the subpackage for:

 - Extraction
   - `pvx.extract(extraction_config, source_config, output_dir, pvbatch_bin)`

-- Define geometries
+- Defining geometries
   - `pvx.plane_definition`
   - `pvx.line_definition`
   ```python